-The following tables list the OpenICF interfaces that are implemented for each scripted connector implementation:
+The following tables list the ICF interfaces that are implemented for non-poolable and poolable connector implementations:

 6.2.1.
 OpenICF Interfaces Implemented by the Scripted Groovy Connector

 The Scripted Groovy Connector implements the following OpenICF interfaces.

 Provides simple authentication with two parameters, presumed to be a user name and password.